Denny-Lin/DDK_file_system/README.md

 * This is one type we could used, but it is not a good idea of "Module".

 ## Let us do another method
-* "Space" just be a file.
+* "Space.ddkfs" just be a file.